ImageMagick v6 Examples --

 Soft_Light (softer highlighting of an image)

 The 'Soft_Light' compose method will also add highlights and shadows to an existing color image.
-However the colors of the destination image is modified so as to produce a softer contrast to the colors.
+However, the colors of the destination image are modified to produce a softer contrast, and smoother gradient in lighting effects.
+If you look carefully at the 'greyscale map image' (see right) you will see no sharp discontinuity, though there actually is two of them.
+(See also 'Pegtop_Light' next).

-However it is more closely related to the Overlay composition, than to Hardlight.
-Whether this is intensional or not is unknown, but it means you are better composing the main image onto the shading image, rather than visa-versa. :-(
+It is more closely related to the 'Overlay' composition than to 'Hard_Light', so the destination is typically the greyscale lighting mask.
+Whether this is intentional or not is unknown but it does make it different to 'Hard_Light' but it means you are better off composing the main image onto the shading image rather than vise-versa. :-(

-For example here is the a 'Soft_Light' texture mapping.
+For example here is the 'Soft_Light' texture mapping.

 convert rose: \( granite: -blur 0x.5 -normalize \) \